After 8 years of happy boating, Lise and I have decided to sell REAL MOUNTIE.

 Please check: What cost $221,395 in 1986 would cost $491,269.84 in 2016.

 The pre-1975 data are the Consumer Price Index statistics from Historical Statistics of the United States (USGPO, 1975).
 All data since then are from the annual Statistical Abstracts of the United States.

-In 2016, this 1986 Pilgrim 40 will be considered in Florida state as being eligible for registration as an "antique vessel", being a 30 year old boat.
+Since 2016, this 1986 Pilgrim 40 is now considered in Florida state as being eligible for registration as an "antique vessel", being a 30 year old boat.
 Section 328.72(2)(a), Florida Statutes, provides for antique vessels to be exempt from the annual base registration fee.
 Upon receipt of this certification form, which must be completed by the owner or a licensed marine surveyor, the county can issue a registration certifying the exempt status.

 Source: www dot flhsmv dot gov/dmv/forms/BTR/87243 dot pdf

 TYPE: Displacement hull with keel hung rudder.